 A (supposedly) world-class professional duelist, Mai repeatedly proves herself completely incompetent every time she duels.
 She also happens to have enormous breasts, which are objects of pride for her and obsession and mockery for everyone else.
 In Season 4, she suddenly gets a change of voice and a rather expanded characterisation.

 - Adaptational Villainy: Ironically, while already being a villain.
 In the original anime, she was haunted by memories of her Shadow Game with Yami Marik and joined Dartz to be stronger, only to be brainwashed into hating Joey and becoming convinced she had to beat him to overcome her past.
 Here, she wants to duel and beat Joey entirely of her free will because she's sick of being treated as a one-note joke character only recognized for her breasts, and also for them leaving her comatose body alone on the airship during Season 3.

 - Catchphrase: Often refers to herself as "My breasts".
 She seemingly dropped this as of Season 4, but appears to replace it with variants of calling herself "sexy".

 - Also voiced by the male Little Kuriboh in an even less convincing voice than Téa's.
 Lampshaded when Johnson disguises himself as her but has the same voice, and Joey notes that Mai sounding like a man is totally normal for her.

-- Averted in Season 4, where she's voiced by BoobsMcbalrog.
+- Averted as of Season 4, where she's voiced by BoobsMcbalrog.
 The change is noticed by Joey.

 - Gag Boobs: Everyone thinks her breasts are fake, and they squeak when she lands on Joey."It's finally happened; I killed a man with my breasts!"